loefflerjakob/budgetly/README.md

 ## Minor issue

-There is a minor issue in the project with the bar chart: it only updates when the page is completely refreshed.
+There is a minor issue in the project with the bar chart: when deleting a table row, the bar chart only updates at page refresh